Is Yoga Safe for Christians? | Redemptive Postures Series

 Redemptive Postures Series

-This post is the first in a monthly series.
+This post is part of the Redemptive Postures series.
 The heart of redemptive postures is that God created everything and said it was good.
 Redemptive postures looks at various health and wellness topics that Christians have concerns about and seeks to find what if any of those topics can be brought back to the good God originally intended for them.
 Click here to read the rest of the series.
-Subscribe below to join the Shelemah tribe and have new posts in the series emailed to you.
+Subscribe below to join the Shelemah tribe and have new posts emailed to you.
 You’ll also get exclusive access to the free resource library.